Flock Safety Cameras & ALPR Surveillance in Maryville, Tennessee

 💰 How and Where Flock Sells Your Data

-cameras capture images plus metadata, data is uploaded to a private cloud dashboard, and access to that database (and its analytics) is sold through subscriptions.
+Flock markets itself as a "public safety" tool, but the system operates as a paid data platform: cameras capture images plus metadata, data is uploaded to a private cloud dashboard, and access to that database (and its analytics) is sold through subscriptions.

 What's documented in Maryville and Alcoa